applied-bioinformatics/An-Introduction-To-Applied-Bioinformatics/book/fundamentals/pairwise-alignment.md

 What we've done here is create a pairwise alignment of ``r1`` and ``q3``.
 In other words, we've **aligned** positions to maximize the similarity of the two sequences, using the ``-`` to fill in spaces where one character is missing with respect to the other sequence.
 We refer to ``-`` characters in aligned sequences as **gap characters**, or gaps.

-The *alignment* is of these two sequences is clear if we print them  out, one on top of the other:
+The *alignment* of these two sequences is clear if we print them  out, one on top of the other:

 ```python
 >>> print(r1)